mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.6/getting-started/mlb-to-edge-lb-migration/index.md

   auto-default  V2          1      slave_public
 ```

-The EdgeLB CLI can also show the endpoints for the pool:
+The Edge-LB CLI can also show the endpoints for the pool:

 ```sh
 dcos edgelb endpoints auto-default